sdellis/soupcon.salon/events/oaxaca-festival-2022.md

 The group began through a women’s empowerment workshop developed by the library in the spring of 2022.
 It was attended steadily by a core group of 25-30 women and their children also engaged in educational activities.
 The Oaxaca Festival serves as an extension of the program so the group can apply skills learned and grow together as a community.

 In addition to donations, we are looking for artists and other volunteers to help make it a success.
+Artists, [check out this video](https://vimeo.com/728492214) to see how you can help!

 Reach out to our staff at the Library if you are interested , or call Trina Bardusco: at 347-837-1542

-Here photos captured during the Latinas in Lambertville program!